Are 'We Buy Houses' Companies a Ripoff?

 "Be wary of buyers who try to pressure you into overnight decisions," says Bart Waldon, Managing Partner of Land Boss.
 "Take time to weigh all options before accepting an offer.

-How to avoid getting ripped off by a ‘we buy houses’ company
+How to vet a cash offer from a 'we buy houses' company

 Know your home's value

-The best way to guard against getting ripped off by a ‘we buy houses’ company is to know your home’s fair market value going in.
-Many realtors are willing to offer a professional home valuation for free.
+The best way to guard against getting ripped off by a 'we buy houses' company is to know what other buyers would pay for it.
+Many realtors are willing to provide a free comparative market analysis, which will show you what your house is worth in your market based on recently sold homes in similar condition.

 Look beyond the offer price